fisharebest/webtrees/readme.txt

 server or virtual host and set the value of the $GEDCOM variable to point to that location.
-For example, if your home directory is something like "/home/username" and if the root directory for your web site is "/home/username/public_html" and you have installed PhpGedView in the "public_html/PhpGedView" directory then you would place your GEDCOM file in your home directory at the same level as your "public_html" directory.
+For example, if your home directory is something like "/home/username" and if the root directory for your web site is "/home/username/public_html" and you have installed webtrees in the "public_html/webtrees" directory then you would place your GEDCOM file in your home directory at the same level as your "public_html" directory.
 You would then set the file path to "/home/username/GEDCOM.ged" by editing the GEDCOM configuration.